drbitboy/nat/README.md

 ### "There is no problem than cannot be solved in software with another layer of indirection."

-Note that the public-LAN netwok device of the one-way gateway accessible to all hosts on the public LAN.
+Note that the public-LAN network device of the one-way gateway accessible to all hosts on its public-side LAN.
 NAT gateways take advantage of this by modifying packets from and to hosts on the private LAN.
 Per the example above, say a connection is initiated from [host:port] = [A:B] the private LAN to [host:port] = [C:D] on the public LAN; the unique connection {A:B,C:D} will be embedded in the packet data.
 The NAT gateway replaces the [A:B] i.e. (the private LAN host:port) in the packet with [A':B'], where A' it the NAT gateway's IP address on the public LAN, and B' is a random port, and then sends the packet with modified in source address, to its destination [C:D]; at the same time, it caches all three host:port pairs, [A:B,C:D,A':B'], in a table.  __The modification from [A:B] to [A':B'] is called a Network Address Translation (NAT).__  The public destination host
 + receives the packet,
 + sees [A':B'] as the source address;
 + and embeds source=[C:D] and destination=[A':B'] embedded in its response packet